-Following the 2008 global financial cri- to build meaningful relationships with strength is to stay close sis, Lloyds Banking Group made a stra- our customers and adds value to our to the customer to better tegic decision to concentrate on its home market, which allows it to be more close-As such, it should come as no surprise ly tuned into the changing needs of UK phasises Suresh Balaji, the group's chief marketing officer (CMO).
+strength is to stay close sis, Lloyds Banking Group made a stra- our customers and adds value to our to the customer to better tegic decision to concentrate on its home market, which allows it to be more close-As such, it should come as no surprise ly tuned into the changing needs of UK phasises Suresh Balaji, the group's chief marketing officer (CMO).

-"Being UK-focussed lets our brands have a more meaningful and relevant presence for our customers to see, first port of call for money advice, help whether that is helping small business and support through the ups and downs helping people save for, buy and protect their belongings, or by campaigning to end homelessness and increase social single markets where they are dominant housing.
-We can do all of these things deeply and well by being committed to Absa Group is a successful regional playone market."
+"Being UK-focussed lets our brands have a more meaningful and relevant presence for our customers to see, first port of call for money advice, help whether that is helping small business and support through the ups and downs operate in one market and are, therefore, and startups, helping under-representmuch more attuned to national trends. ed groups get into entrepreneurship, helping people save for, buy and protect their belongings, or by campaigning to end homelessness and increase social deeply and well by being committed to Absa Group is a successful regional playone market."